The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Results

 We measured the fluxes of all the emission lines and PAH features present in the spectra for all the clusters, as well as the slope of the continuum (see Sect.~\ref{SubSect2:Clustering}).
 We created line ratios accounting for all the available possibilities both for the ch3-short and ch3-all cubes to compare how the clusters behave for the different galaxies.
 By selecting lines close in wavelength, the differential extinction effects are minimised \citep{HernanCaballero2020,Donnan2024}.
 The histograms showing the distribution of some of these ratios measured in the clusters obtained with the ch3-all cubes are presented in Fig.~\ref{FigAp:Histograms}.
 From previous works, there are promising line ratios in the 11.5 to 17.5$\mu$m mid-IR range that could help to disentangle between AGNs, starburst, and/or sources affected by other ionisation mechanisms, such as [Ne\,III]/[Ne\,II] or [Ne\,V]/[Ne\,II], among others, for nearby galaxies \citep[see e.g.][]{Pereira2010,Inami2013,MartinezParedes2023,Feltre2023,GarciaBernete2024b,Feuillet2024,RamosAlmeida2025,AH2025}.

-Considering only the ch3-all cubes, we have a total of 67 selected clusters for all galaxies, after excluding those with low S/N in the continuum.
+Considering only the ch3-all cubes, we have a total of 65 selected clusters for all galaxies, after excluding those with low S/N in the continuum.
 We estimated their line ratios, taking into account that, as expected, some clusters lack some features in their spectra, such as high excitation lines or PAHs.
 For those clusters that are associated with regions whose physical origin was already known from previous analysis of the MIRI/MRS data (see Table~\ref{Table:1} for the references), we assigned them labels as explained in Sect.~\ref{SubSect2:RFtecnhique}.
 In total, we set the initial labels for 49\% of the clusters, as shown in Table~\ref{Table:2}.

 From the resulting RF model, we obtained the relevance of each line ratio to classify the clusters.
 This output quantifies the relative weight of each feature compared to the rest for the trained model (see Sect.~\ref{SubSect2:RFtecnhique}).
 Figure~\ref{Fig:HistogramRatiosImportance} presents all the features evaluated by the model (ratios and $\alpha_{mIR}$) ordered by their importance.
-The four most relevant ratios for ch3-all are: [Ne\,III]/[Ne\,II] ($20\pm 3\%$), H$_{2} S(2)$/[Ne\,II] ($13\pm 4\%$), [Ne\,V]/[Ne\,II] ($11\pm 3\%$), and H$_{2} S(2)$/PAH$_{12.7\mu m}$ ($10\pm3\%$).
-The slope of the continuum, $\alpha_{mIR}$, shows a relatively low importance for the classification ($\sim$6\%).
+The most relevant ratios for ch3-all are: [Ne\,III]/[Ne\,II] ($30\pm 2\%$), [Ne\,V]/[Ne\,II] ($11\pm 2\%$), H$_{2}$ S(2)/[Ne\,II] ($9\pm 3\%$), PAH$_{12\mu m}$/PAH$_{17\mu m}$ ($8\pm3\%$), and H$_{2}$ S(2)/PAH$_{12.7\mu m}$ ($7\pm2\%$).
+The slope of the continuum, $\alpha_{mIR}$, shows the lowest importance for the classification ($\sim$2\%).
 In fact, considering the uncertainties of the relevance for each feature (see Fig.~\ref{Fig:HistogramRatiosImportance}), ratios with importance below 10\% are equally (un)important for the model, meaning that they are exchangeable in terms of classifying the clusters.
+With this in mind, we prioritise the H$_{2}$-based ratios to create the diagrams, as they allow us to construct diagnostic diagrams for the ch3-short cubes as well, as explained below.
+The diagrams with the PAH$_{12\mu{\rm m}}$/PAH$_{17\mu{\rm m}}$ ratio are included in Appendix~\ref{Appendix} (see Fig.~\ref{FigAp:DiagnosticsPAHs}) and discussed in Sect.~\ref{SubSect4:Disc_Association}.